i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/openid-OPENID.md

 <Tabs groupId="sync">
 <TabItem value="Role automatic management" label="Automatic management">

-If you turn on **Enable automatic management**, users that log in to i-Vertix will be automatically [granted rights](../../managing-users-contacts/acl.md), as they will be linked to [access groups](../../managing-users-contacts/acl.md#creating-an-access-group) according to the rules you have defined.
+If you turn on **Enable automatic management**, users that log in to i-Vertix IT Monitoring will be automatically [granted rights](../../managing-users-contacts/acl.md), as they will be linked to [access groups](../../managing-users-contacts/acl.md#creating-an-access-group) according to the rules you have defined.

 - Define which attribute from which endpoint will be used to retrieve values for enforcing relationships with access groups.
 - **Apply only first role**: If several roles are found for a specific user in the identity provider's information, then only the first role will be applied.
 If the option is turned off, all roles will be applied.